nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_data_aggregator.rst

 Configuration
 *************

-The |sensor_data_aggregator| module can be enabled by selecting the :kconfig:option:`CONFIG_CAF_SENSOR_DATA_AGGREGATOR` option.
+To enable the |sensor_data_aggregator|,select the :kconfig:option:`CONFIG_CAF_SENSOR_DATA_AGGREGATOR` Kconfig option.

 To use the module, you must complete the following steps:

 1. Enable the :kconfig:option:`CONFIG_CAF_SENSOR_DATA_AGGREGATOR` option.
 #.
 If you are using multi-core SoC and want to receive aggregated data on another core, on the second core enable the :kconfig:option:`CONFIG_CAF_SENSOR_DATA_AGGREGATOR_EVENTS` option.
 #.
-Enable aggregator in devicetree file that describes the aggregator parameters you can use for example app.overlay file.
+Enable aggregator in devicetree file that describes the aggregator parameters you can use, for example :file:`app.overlay` file.
    Each aggregator should be placed as a separate node.
    For example, the file content could look like follows: